iwanders/huntsman/README.md

 This [Rust][rust] workspace allows interacting with the [Razer Huntsman Elite][kbd] keyboard.

 Not all features of the keyboard are supported, neither do I intend to make this project feature complete, it's mostly my means of learning a bit of Rust.
-Currently supported are the majority of the LED effects, setting overall brightness and setting a custom frame to the LEDs.
-For the effects some random color functionality is available that isn't available through the official ui.
+Currently supported functionality is:

+- Retrieving the serial number.
+- The majority of the LED effects.
+- Setting overall brightness.
+- Setting a custom frame to the LEDs.
+- Remapping keys.

 ## Architecture